kozo2/Hatchling/docs/articles/users/tutorials/Installation/docker-ollama-setup.md

-# Docker Setup Instructions
+# Docker & Ollama Setup Instructions

 **Previous:** None | **Next:** [Running Hatchling](./running_hatchling.md)

 This article is about:

 - Setting up Docker Desktop for running Hatchling
 - Configuring GPU support for LLM acceleration
 - Installing and configuring Ollama Docker container

-You will learn about:
-- How to install Docker Desktop on different platforms
-- How to enable GPU support for NVIDIA and AMD cards
-- How to pull and verify the Ollama Docker image

-This document provides instructions on how to set up and run the project using Docker.
+This document provides instructions on how to set up and run Ollama for deploying and running local LLMs using Docker.

 ## Prerequisites

 - Docker Desktop: [Install Docker Desktop](https://docs.docker.com/get-docker/)
+   > [!Note]
+   > If you wish to leverage GPUs running on a server, then you must install docker on **both** the GPU server and your local computer that will access the GPU resources.
+Docker on the GPU server will be used to install Ollama (this guide), and Docker on the local computer will be used to install Hatchling (next guide).
 - On Windows, install Windows Subsystem for Linux (WSL).
 Latest version is v2: [Official Microsoft Documentation](https://learn.microsoft.com/en-us/windows/wsl/install)
 - GPU Support:
   - For MacOS users with Apple Silicon chips (typically M series), you can **follow the instructions for CPU and ignore the GPU-related sections**
-  - For other OSs (mainly Windows & Linux with dedicated GPUs) we strongly recommend enabling GPU support to increase for LLM output speed:
+  - For Windows & Linux with dedicated GPUs, we strongly recommend enabling GPU support to increase LLM output speed.
+On the computer with the GPU, do:
     - NVIDIA GPUs: [NVIDIA Container Toolkit Installation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
-    - AMD GPUs: See instructions below
+    - AMD GPUs: Nothing, you can move on.

 ## Setup with Docker Desktop

 1. **Install Docker Desktop**:
-   - Download and install Docker Desktop following the official instructions: https://docs.docker.com/get-docker/
+   - Download and install Docker Desktop following the official instructions: <https://docs.docker.com/get-docker/>

 2. **On Windows, connect Docker to WSL**:
    ![docker_settings_wsl](../../../../resources/images/docker-setup/docker_settings_position.png)